-A recent article on The Daily Beast suggested a new type of registry.
-In addition to the traditional wedding registry and baby registry, they proposed that stores such as Pottery Barn and Williams-Sonoma could add the option of a cohabitation registry to their celebratory gift lists.
-Has cohabitation really surpassed the boundaries of tradition and aspired to a place of celebration, or is The Daily Beast’shumorous suggestion still too far off the mark?
+An article I read suggested a new type of registry.
+In addition to the traditional wedding registry and baby registry, they proposed that stores such as Williams-Sonoma could add the option of a cohabitation registry to their celebratory gift lists.
+Has cohabitation really surpassed the boundaries of tradition and aspired to a place of celebration, or is The Daily Beast’s humorous suggestion still too far off the mark?

 Since I know that my grandmother has only recently figured out how to use the internet, I know that she’s not likely to read this, so I’ll confess.
 For almost a year before we were married, my husband of seven years and I [dramatic pause] lived in sin, shacked up, cohabited, whatever you want to call it.
 We hadn’t quite planned to cohabitate, but timing between his return from a deployment and the end of my college apartment lease coincided tidily with his intent on using his VA loan to purchase his first home and my need to relocate my college apartment furniture.

 Though my grandmother would be a little bit scandalized, we were not alone in this post-college, pre-marriage living situation.
 In fact, cohabiting seems to be the new norm, but that doesn’t necessarily mean that it’s a good thing for servicemembers and their significant others.

 Good statistics on military couples who live together don’t currently exist, but everyone knows at least one couple who does, and everyone has opinions about whether their cohabiting is a good idea or not.
 Let’s take a look at some of the implications of military cohabitation, and what it may mean for you as either a renter or a landlord renting to unmarried military couples.

 Is Everyone Really Cohabitating?